Our team can assist you with advice in the following areas:

 A Tenancy Tribunal decision can be enforced in the same way as a judgment from the District Court.

-To begin a civil claim in the District Court, a plaintiff (person/s bringing a case against another), must file a Notice of Claim form in the District Court and serve a copy of the claim on one or more defendants (the individual, company or institution being sued or accused in a court of law).
-The Notice of Claim form summarises the plaintiff’s claim against the defendant.
-The plaintiff will be required to sign the Notice of Claim form confirming the facts contained in the form are true to the best of their knowledge and belief.
+To begin a civil claim in the District Court, a plaintiff (person/s bringing a case against another), must file a Statement of Claim form in the District Court and serve a copy of the claim on one or more defendants (the individual, company or institution being sued or accused in a court of law).
+The Statement of Claim form summarises the plaintiff’s claim against the defendant.
+The plaintiff is also required to file a list of documents relied upon in support of its Statement of Claim.

-If the defendant does not respond to the Notice of Claim by providing a Notice of Response to the plaintiff within 30 working days from when they received the Notice of Claim form, then the plaintiff can seek judgment immediately.
+If the defendant does not respond to the Statement of Claim by providing a Statement of Defence to the plaintiff within 25 working days from when they received the Statement of Claim form, then the plaintiff can seek judgment immediately.

-If the defendant responds to the plaintiff by serving a Notice of Response (which sets out the defendant’s version of facts and circumstances and contests the defendant’s claim), the plaintiff will need to prepare an ‘information capsule.’
+If the defendant responds to the plaintiff by serving a Statement of Defence (which sets out the defendant’s version of facts and circumstances and contests the defendant’s claim), the mater will usually then be allocated a Case Management Conference.

 Judicial Settlement Conference